-The huts and installation will be placed along the Red River Mutual Trail following the final week of construction.
+The huts and installations will be placed along the Red River Mutual Trail following the final week of construction.

 The final construction of the huts will take place at The Forks, Winnipeg, Manitoba (www.theforks.com).
-The Forks is located in downtown Winnipeg, at the junction of the Red River and the Assiniboine River.
-The intersection of the two rivers historically has made the area a popular meeting place for over 6,000 years.
+The Forks is located in downtown Winnipeg, at the junction of the Red and the Assiniboine rivers.
+The intersection of the two rivers have historically made the area a popular meeting place for over 6,000 years.
 In recent times, the site has developed into a popular destination for tourists and locals alike.

-In winter, the rivers also used as an alternate route to access downtown by foot, bike, skates and skis.
+In winter, the rivers are also used as an alternate route to access the downtown by foot, bike, skates and skis.
 There are opportunities for curling, hockey and much more.
-There are many access points onto the Red River Mutual Trail, making it a link between communities in Winnipeg.
+There are many access points onto the Red River Mutual Trail, linking Winnipeg communities together.
 The Red River Mutual Trail is regularly groomed and monitored for any safety concerns.
 There will also be extra security at night in an attempt to prevent people from loitering or damaging the huts.

-The jury will review every project and through a process of elimination will select ten projects for scrutiny.
+The jury will review every project.
+Through a process of elimination, the jury will select ten projects for scrutiny.
 From the list of ten finalists, the top five will be ranked in order and the three highest ranking projects will then undergo a technical review.
 Based on the outcome of the technical review, the winners will be declared.
 NB: Team information is not provided to the jury until after the projects are ranked.

 Winning entrants will be notified and requested to develop construction drawings for submission to a technical committee.
 Design development will involve input from the technical committee to ensure that construction is feasible and within budget.

-The Forks Corporation will provide construction teams, directed by a project manager hired by the Forks.
+The Forks Renewal Corporation will provide construction teams, directed by a project manager hired by The Forks.

 Design teams will be asked to submit final construction drawings at the beginning of November in order that the construction teams may begin the fabrication process.